 Nature designed the perfect complete nourishment for your newborn.
 Breast milk is a highly alkaline, nutritive, substance that contains immune factor, an impeccable balance of fats, DHA, protein water, and happy hormones that meet the nutritional demands and emotional needs of your baby while promoting bonding and neurological development.

-Mindful eating during pregnancy, after birth and while breastfeeding is essential to maintain optimal health and wellness of a growing baby and new mother.
+Mindful eating during pregnancy, after birth and while breastfeeding is essential to maintain optimal health and wellness of a growing baby and supporting the birthing person as well.
+Having community support along your feeding journey is key.
 Your diet during this finite period is of the utmost importance.
-The dietary requirements for a nursing mom are high.
 Nourish yourself with whole foods to support ample milk supply, adequate energy and hormonal balance.